 Honestly, at first, we weren’t excited to visit these sanctuaries/centers, as we didn’t want our tour of Borneo to feel like a zoo.
 However, we had a great afternoon with the primates and didn’t regret the visit.
 We visited two of the sanctuaries, the Orangutan Sanctuary and the Labuk Bay Proboscis Monkey Sanctuary.

 When we arrived at the Sepilok Orangutan Sanctuary, there was a small group of people gathered around the main entrance.
 We walked over to find a young orangutan who had escaped the reserve and was putting on a great show for the tourists.

-He stole a can of Pringles from one of the tourists and the staff was trying to take it away.
+The young male stole a can of Pringles from one of the tourists and the staff was trying to take it away.
 He, however, was not having it!
-Unfortunately, the show was not supposed to be part of the visit.
+It was an amazing experience to watch this juvenile oragutan cause mayhem.

 Visitors should schedule their visits around feeding times to increase their odds of catching a view of the wild orangutans.
 However, we were in luck because we got an up-close and personal experience with this beautiful animal.
 And when I mean up close, this little guy came up to me and grabbed onto my leg.

 I probably would have scooped him right up, but the staff was urging me to back away.
 They were trying to get him away from the parking lot as they were worried about the safety of the animal and the visitors.

 We ended up watching this escaped orangutan for nearly an hour.
 Needless to say, our experience felt so personalized that we never ended up entering the rehabilitation center and paying the admission, as we had to move on to the Proboscis Monkey Sanctuary.

 The cost to tour the sanctuary is about USD 8 per person (plus a USD 3 fee if you want to use any recording equipment such as cameras, GoPros, phones).
 Also, there is no guarantee to see orangutans.